basola21/DICOM-Image-Viewer/README.md

 docker-compose up
 ```

+### Optional
+you can run the applicaiton outside docker by

+1. remove the `IN_DOCKER` variable from the backend/.env
+2. make sure you have poetry installed
+3. navigate to the backend dirictory and run `poetry install`
+4. run `poetry shell` and then run `python run.py`
+5. in the frontend dirictory run `npm install` given you have npm
+6. run `npm run dev`

 Now, open your web browser and navigate to `http://localhost:8080` to start using the DICOM Image Viewer.

 #### Troubleshooting Errors